CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicIscsiBootPolicy.md

 ```

 ### -AutoTargetvendorName
 Auto target interface that is represented via the Initiator name or the DHCP vendor ID.
-The vendor ID can be up to 32 alphanumeric characters.
+The vendor ID can be up to 64 characters.

 ```yaml
 Type: string